 The maintenance of water balance is critical for survival.
 Humans are exquisitely sensitive to changes in osmolality, with slight derangement eliciting physiologic compromise.
 When the loss of water exceeds dietary intake, dehydration - and in extreme cases, death - can occur.
 Far from uncommon, millions of people die every year as a direct result of dehydration.
 In contrast to humans, animals living in desert habitats thrive without water and endure extreme heat and intense drought, as a direct result of unique adaptations.
 These adaptations allow them to survive conditions fatal to humans and most other animals.
 Despite being a well-known ecological phenomenon with obvious implications for human health, we know very little of the underlying mechanisms that allow for survival in desert environments.
 The proposed research uses an innovative approach integrating physiology, evolutionary genomics, and computational biology to better understand how animals survive in what appear to be non-survivable conditions.
 This proposal represents the foundational steps toward developing the cactus mouse (Peromyscus eremicus) as a model system for the study of physiologic water conservation.
-Indeed, this model offers the scientific community a unique opportunity to gain a deep understanding into the physiology and genomics of osmoregulation in extreme environments -- a critically important insight that is impossible using a traditional model system like Mus, that like humans, die when subjected to these conditions.
+Indeed, this model offers the scientific community a unique opportunity to gain a deep understanding into the physiology and genomics of osmoregulation in extreme environments -- a critically important insight that is impossible using a traditional model system like Mus that, like humans, die when subjected to these conditions.
 While not a part of this proposal, this project lays the groundwork for our long-term research goal -- to identify the causal links between phenotype and genotype, using emerging technologies like the CRISPR-Cas9 system.
 Ultimately, understanding the mechanisms underlying extreme osmoregulation may suggest novel treatment strategies for conditions (e.g. diarrhea) resulting in acute dehydration in humans.

 SPECIFIC AIM 1: To characterize the physiologic and genomic response (differential gene expression, patterns of methylation or isoform use) to extreme water restriction and heat.